Copyright and sharing resources online

 If you have made your own notes in a lecture, you are free to distribute them as you want provided that these notes are not exact copies of course materials and lectures.

-When you upload your own content to an online learning platform, you never lose your copyright.
-However, by doing so, you agree to license your content to be hosted and used in specific ways as set out in the terms of service of that site.
+When you upload your own content to an online learning platform, you don't lose your copyright.
+However by doing so, you agree to license your content and for it to be hosted and used in specific ways as set out in the terms of service of that site.

 Resources that cannot be shared